BPsych (Hons), MPsych (Clinical)

-Wajma is an AHPRA approved Clinical Supervisor and provides supervision to practising psychologists, students, and Clinical Psychology Registrars.
+Wajma is an AHPRA-approved Clinical Supervisor and offers supervision to psychologists, students, and Clinical Psychology Registrars.

 Rachel is a Principal Clinical Psychologist and Co-Director at Sydney Psych Hub.
-She is passionate about supporting adults navigating complex and severe mental health challenges, including trauma, complex PTSD, dissociation, personality disorders, self-harm, and suicidality.
-Rachel is trained in EMDR and integrates a range of evidence-based therapies into her work, including Ego State Therapy, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).
+She is passionate about supporting adults navigating complex and severe mental health challenges, including trauma (PTSD), complex PTSD, dissociation, personality disorders, self-harm, and suicidality.
+Rachel is trained in EMDR and EMDR 2.0 and integrates a range of evidence-based therapies into her work, including Ego State Therapy, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).

 Rachel has extensive experience across both public and private mental health settings.
 In 2018, her clinical expertise was formally recognised when she received the prestigious NSW Health Excellence in Clinical Care in Mental Health Award.